oxblixxx/vps-audit/fix-vps-audit.md

 While this depends on the cloud init-image that was used to create the server, to disable password auth can be in the sshd file, or the cloud init file `50-cloud-init.conf`

 ## 5. SSH PORT
-Changed the port to unprivileged port number, which are port number greater than 1024
+Changed the port to unprivileged port number, which are port number greater than 1024.
+Edit `/etc/ssh/sshd_config`

 ## 4. FIREWALL STATUS
-Before enab
+Before enabling ufw,